drewe4point0/Capstone-Quantifying-Good-Speeches-/README.md

 There are several reasons why a speech is a particularly influential medium of communication:
 - Duration: A speech is long enough to be able to use emphatic examples and oratory to accurately and entertainingly describe specific situations and things.
 - Curated / Specific Audience: The audience of a speech often shares common attributes (knowledge and values).
-These similaraties can be capitalized on by speaking to the shared knowledge or values of the audience.
+These similarities can be capitalized on by speaking to the shared knowledge or values of the audience.
 - Specific Language: As speeches can be rehearsed and refined, precise language can be used to achieve a specific emotional result.
 - Oration / Dramatization: The speech giver is the sole provider of stimulus.
 Their tone and pauses are given maximum attention and, therefore, maximum potency.
 - Historical Pre-disposition: The speech, in story form, has been the mode of communication between humans for thousands of years.
 There may be a primal receptivity to this mode of communication.